pulumi/pulumi-docker-containers/CONTRIBUTING.md

 For contributors we use the [standard fork based workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962): Fork this repository, create a topic branch, and when ready, open a pull request from your fork.

+For user-visible image changes, run `changie new` at the repository root and include the generated `.changes/unreleased/` fragment in your PR.
+Select the affected image family, or `all` for changes affecting every image.
+The shared changelog bot checks for an entry; maintainers can apply `impact/no-changelog-required` when none is needed.

+## Release process

+Upstream `pulumi/pulumi` releases trigger container builds and publication here using the same version.
+The workflow batches Changie fragments from the build's source commit and publishes a GitHub Release with those notes.
+It then opens a version-specific PR against `main` to update `CHANGELOG.md` and remove the included fragments, approves it, and enables auto-merge once required checks and review requirements are satisfied.
+Fragments added after the build's source commit remain pending.

 ## Getting Help

 We're sure there are rough edges and we appreciate you helping out.
 If you want to talk with other folks in the Pulumi community (including members of the Pulumi team) come hang out in the `#contribute` channel on the [Pulumi Community Slack](https://slack.pulumi.com/).